The complexity of geometric scaling: Worst-case instances for geometric scaling via MRA

 \section{Worst-case instances for geometric scaling via MRA}

 For any integer $i$ such that $0\leq{i}\leq{n}$, denote by $x^i$ the point in $\mathbb{R}^n$ whose last $i$ coordinates are equal to $1$ and whose other coordinates are equal to $0$.
 Note that $x^0$ is the origin of $\mathbb{R}^n$.
-This point will be our initial vertex for Algorithm~\ref{DPP.sec.1.alg.1}, and is therefore the same $x^0$ as in the input of that algorithm.
-Consider the $n$-dimensional simplex $S$ illustrated in Fig.~\ref{DPP.sec.2.fig.1} when $n=3$, whose vertices are the points $x^0$ to $x^n$.
+This point will be our initial vertex for MRA based geometric scaling.
+Recall that, with this variant of Algorithm~\ref{DPP.sec.1.alg.1}, the point $x$ computed in Line 3 is a point such that is maximal.
+Consider the $n$-dimensional simplex $S$, illustrated in Figure~\ref{DPP.sec.2.fig.1} in the special case when $n=3$, whose vertices are the points $x^0$ to $x^n$.
 Further consider the vector $c$ whose $i$th coordinate is $i$:

-In the remainder of the section, $S$ and $c$ are fixed as above, and we study how Algorithm~\ref{DPP.sec.1.alg.1} behaves in the case when $P$ is equal to $S$.
+In the remainder of the section, $S$ and $c$ are fixed as above, and we study how MRA based geometric scaling behaves when when $P$ is equal to $S$.

-\begin{lem} If, during the execution of Algorithm~\ref{DPP.sec.1.alg.1}, $\tilde{x}$ is equal to $x^i$, then $\tilde{x}$ is set to $x^{i+1}$ by the next augmentation step, regardless of the value of $\mu$. \end{lem} \begin{proof} Let us compute the value of
+\begin{lem} If, during the execution of MRA based geometric scaling on the simplex $S$, the point $\tilde{x}$ is equal to $x^i$, then $\tilde{x}$ is set to $x^{i+1}$ by the next augmentation step, regardless of the value of $\mu$. \end{lem} \begin{proof} Let us compute the value of

 where $j\neq{i}$.
 If $j$ is less than $i$, then $x^j-x^i$ has no positive coordinate and at least one negative coordinate.
 As a consequence, $c\mathord{\cdot}(x^j-x^i)$ is negative, as well as the ratio (\ref{DPP.sec.2.lem.1.eq.1}).
 If $j$ is greater than $i$, then